finger-bone/xun-fei-datawhale-translation/notes/task2/task2.md

 - Value, the content vector.
 It is the part of the sequence that the model should focus on.

+When the query and key derive from the same input, it is called self attention.
+When the query and key derive from different inputs, it is called cross attention.

-### Self Attention Math
+### Dot-product Attention Math

-In the self attention layer, firstly, a tensor of shape $(len, embed)$ will be transformed into three tensors with the shape $(len, d)$, where $d$ is the dimension, can be arbitrary, usually equal to the dimension of the embedding vector, so that the input and output have the same shape.
+In the attention layer, firstly, a tensor of shape $(len, embed)$ will be transformed into three tensors with the shape $(len, d)$, where $d$ is the dimension, can be arbitrary, usually equal to the dimension of the embedding vector, so that the input and output have the same shape.

 Then the math is as follows,